saltyhotdog/BattletechIssueTracker/README.md

 If HBS review your issue they may respond with follow up questions or solutions.

-HBS may close the ticket as "Resolved" if they've implemented a solution to your problem or answered your question to their satisfaction.
+HBS may close the issue as "Resolved" if they've implemented a solution to your problem or answered your question to their satisfaction.

-HBS may close the ticket as "Won't Do" for any reason.
+HBS may close the issue as "Won't Do" for any reason.
 If this happens, don't worry, they're most likely protecting information they're not authorized to share with us.

 ### 6. Issues with no activity will be closed